w3c/wai-statements/README.md

 - Conformance meaning data (Updates to hidden input #accstmnt_conformance_meaning)
 - Limitations section (Still reading directly from DOM)

-When changes are required here edits on generator.js are necessary.
+When changes are required here edits to generator.js are necessary.

 ### Internationalization